 TrickBot made its comeback- with Malware Attacks and Fresh Phishing

 TrickBot was developed in 2016 as a banking Trojan.
 Trickbot has evolved a lot since then.
-It has become a highly popular form of malware among cybercriminals, major reasons being its modular nature which allows us to make use of it for various attacks.
+It has become a highly popular form of malware among cybercriminals, the major reason being its modular nature which allows us to make use of it for various attacks.

 In the year 2020, it was highly responsible for spreading ransomware and was also the most popular malware that used COVID-19 lures.
 The malware was so profused that in October 2020 Microsoft along with its partners decided to take down the ill-famed TrickBot.
 They obtained a court order for this.
 It also brought down the infrastructure that was potentially used by the cybercriminals and attackers to spread and send commands to infected endpoints.
 After the company attempted to take down the malware in October 2020, TrickBot has made a comeback.
 The operators of this malware are launching newer and more enhanced versions timely.
 Recently a more tenacious genre of this malware has been launched.